Updated: February 27, 2022

 A business owner has time freedom.
-He doesn’t need to show himself in the office everyday for the company to function properly.
+He doesn’t need to show himself in the office every day for the company to function properly.

-He can still work in the company, but that’s because he wants to, not because he needs to.
+Yes, he can still work in the company, but that’s because he wants to, not because he needs to.
 And if ever he gets an itch to do something else, there will be no business responsibilities to hold him back.